-Connect computers without Internet access using the Log Analytics gateway
+Connect computers without internet access by using the Log Analytics gateway in Azure Monitor

-This document describes how to configure communication with Azure Automation and Log Analytics using the Log Analytics gateway when direct connected or Operations Manager monitored computers do not have Internet access.
-The Log Analytics gateway, which is an HTTP forward proxy that supports HTTP tunneling using the HTTP CONNECT command, can collect data and send it to Azure Automation and Log Analytics on their behalf.
+The Log Analytics gateway is an HTTP forward proxy that supports HTTP tunneling using the HTTP CONNECT command.
+This gateway can collect data and send it to Azure Automation and a Log Analytics workspace in Azure Monitor on behalf of the computers that are not connected to the internet.

 The Log Analytics gateway supports:

-- Windows computers with the Microsoft Monitoring Agent directly connected to a Log Analytics workspace
+- Windows computers on which the Microsoft Monitoring Agent is directly connected to a Log Analytics workspace in Azure Monitor.

-- Linux computers with the Log Analytics agent for Linux directly connected to a Log Analytics workspace
+- Linux computers on which a Log Analytics agent for Linux is directly connected to a Log Analytics workspace in Azure Monitor.

-- System Center Operations Manager 2012 SP1 with UR7, Operations Manager 2012 R2 with UR3, Operations Manager 2016, and Operations Manager version 1801 management group integrated with Log Analytics.
+- System Center Operations Manager 2012 SP1 with UR7, Operations Manager 2012 R2 with UR3, or a management group in Operations Manager 2016 or later that is integrated with Log Analytics.

-To provide high availability for direct connected or Operations Management groups that communicate with Log Analytics through the gateway, you can use network load balancing to redirect and distribute the traffic across multiple gateway servers.
-If one gateway server goes down, the traffic is redirected to another available node.
+To provide high availability for directly connected or Operations Management groups that communicate with a Log Analytics workspace through the gateway, use network load balancing (NLB) to redirect and distribute traffic across multiple gateway servers.
+That way, if one gateway server goes down, the traffic is redirected to another available node.

-Each agent must have network connectivity to the gateway so that agents can automatically transfer data to and from it.
-Installing the gateway on a domain controller is not recommended.
+Each agent must have network connectivity to the gateway so that agents can automatically transfer data to and from the gateway.
+Avoid installing the gateway on a domain controller.

-The following diagram shows data flow from direct agents to Azure Automation and Log Analytics using the gateway server.
-Agents must have their proxy configuration match the same port the Log Analytics gateway is configured with.
+The following diagram shows data flowing from direct agents, through the gateway, to Azure Automation and Log Analytics.
+The agent proxy configuration must match the port that the Log Analytics gateway is configured with.

 The following diagram shows data flow from an Operations Manager management group to Log Analytics.

-When designating a computer to run the Log Analytics gateway, this computer must have the following:
+Computers designated to run the Log Analytics gateway must have the following configuration:

-- Minimum of a 4-core processor and 8 GB of memory
+- At least a 4-core processor and 8 GB of memory

-- Log Analytics agent for Windows is installed and configured to report to the same workspace as the agents communicating through the gateway.
+- A Log Analytics agent for Windows that is configured to report to the same workspace as the agents that communicate through the gateway

-The Log Analytics gateway is available in the following languages:
+The Log Analytics gateway is available in these languages:

 - Chinese (Simplified)